petercrona/localstate-react-examples/README.md

 I'd recommend having a look at Counter first.
 This is kind of the Hello World of Mvstate.
 TicTacToe is a more advanced example to show you a clear separation of view and "business" logic.

-Next example will most likely be how to share models between multiple complex components, and when to introduce new models in a component hierarchy.
+Checkout is an example of a multi-step form.

 Cheers,
 Peter